By Mike Haaren – Rat Race Rebellion Co-Founder – Updated July 13, 2019

 CFAs can reportedly make between $10 and $20/hr. per gig, with some assignments said to pay $30+.
 The job listing doesn’t specify pay, however, and the company hasn’t confirmed those rates.
 “You’ll be paid for field visits… and even reimbursed for your movie tickets and concessions for select assignments,” Market Force says.
 Workflow will vary, so this is best considered an extra-cash option rather than a main gig.

 To go straight to the jobs, click here.
+For reviews of Market Force shopping gigs — including the movies — click here.
 Market Force pay for its Mystery Shoppers generally gets mixed reviews, so “your mileage may vary.”
 Pay may depend on location and the number of Theatre Checkers available in your area.
 For more choices, check our Newest Jobs & Gigs page.
 To be the first to hear about the jobs we post, like our Facebook page and check your feed for our posts.
 May you be side-gigging soon!

 PLEASE SHARE this post – turn your friends into Rat Race Rebels!